How to Use ChatGPT to Write Winning Quotes (UK Trades 2026) featured image

 3. Add your guarantee: Drop in your standard warranty or guarantee wording at the end.

 4. Include your branding: Copy the text into your headed paper template or quoting software.
+If you are already using job management software, our automation playbook for small plumbing businesses shows how to connect the whole pipeline.

 5. Read it out loud: If it does not sound like something you would say to a customer's face, reword it.